 If any noticeable issues can be found in these files, then it can be concluded that the trucking company already knew they had employed a dangerous driver, and thus bear responsibility as well.

 Furthermore, the employer’s records should be examined as well.
-Trucking companies will likely combat you on this particular subject, but with the support of a legal team like J. Gonzalez Law Firm, we’ll be able to help you obtain these documents.
+Trucking companies will likely combat you on this particular subject, but with the support of a legal team like J. Gonzalez Injury Attorneys, we’ll be able to help you obtain these documents.

 Routinely, commercial trucking companies will provide handbooks and training manual to their new employees (drivers) so as to provide them with up-to-date company policies and expectancies.
 Often times, these companies will also require employees to take additional training courses and sign a form proving they attended the class, or at the very least, that they thoroughly read through the training guides and have accepted the responsibilities written therein.